 Thanks to a handful of tweaks, including a more aerodynamic front fascia and a lower curb weight, the latest Leaf is significantly more than before.
 The Environmental Protection Agency rates the EV at 129 MPGe (miles per gallon equivalent) in the city, 102 MPGe on the highway and 115 MPGe combined.

-Driving range has also increased to 75 miles, up from 73 miles.
+Driving range has also increased to a maximum of 84 miles, up from 73 miles in earlier models.

 Charging is accomplished via a port located at the front of the car.
 Completely replenishing the battery requires roughly 16 hours via a standard 110V outlet, but a new 6.6 kW onboard charger (optional on the S, standard on the SV and SL trims) nearly halves 220V charging time to about hours.
 An available quick charge port allows charging to 80% capacity in 30 minutes at public charging stations.